-- Interest payments on debt existing before February 15, 2020
+- Interest payments on any debt obligations that were incurred before February 15, 2020

 Yes, PPP Loans will be forgiven to the extent they are used for permitted purposes (see above) during the eightweek period after the loan is made and will not be taxed as cancellation of indebtedness income.
 However, the amount of a PPP Loan that will be forgiven may be reduced in the following circumstances (with the amount of the reduction determined based on formulas set forth in the statute):